ChristinaLK/large-scale-chtc/index.md

 root: .
 ---

-Intro to Large Scale Computing
+Intro to Large Scale Computing at the Center for High Throughput Computing at UW Madison.
+(WORK IN PROGRESS!!!!!)

 > ## Prerequisites
 >
-> This tutorial is appropriate for new users of a large
+> This tutorial is appropriate for new users at the Center for
-> scale compute system.
-You must be able to create an
-> account on the system and have an appropriate workload.
+> High Throughput Computing.
-> In addition, it assumes basic familiarity with the
+> It assumes basic familiarity with the
 > command line, including how to make, copy, move and remove
 > files and directories.
 {: .prereq}